SureDeveloping/cave-blog/README.md

 * provide a feedback of all user inputs.
 * provide an error free website.
 * provide an a useful and fun app to many users.
-* Provide the possibility to create, read, update and delete blogposts, comments and userprofiles.
+* provide the possibility to create, read, update and delete blogposts, comments and userprofiles.

 ## Epics and user stories
 ### Initial epics